WHAT ARE FOREX STRATEGIES AND WHY THEY ARE NEEDED?

 Indicator analysis involves the installation on the chart of various technical indicators that will give signals to buy or sell.
 The abundance of indicators may not bring profit, so you need to choose some suitable and understandable for you.
 Experienced traders usually use no more than 2-3 indicators at a time.

 Candles analysis involves the study of all the familiar combinations of candles to determine the trend change or its continuation.
-Perhaps the candles analysis is the simplest and most understandable.
+Perhaps the candle analysis is the simplest and most understandable.

 TOP 5 TRADING STRATEGIES